Table of Contents

-Studies in the humanities aim to give students a broad, well-rounded education in understanding the human experience, but what are humanities classes, exactly?
-Read on to find out more about examples of humanities classes, common college humanities subjects, and how they can be applied to real-world careers.
+Today, we'll get into the topic in depth — what are humanities classes, plus examples of humanities classes, common college humanities subjects, and how the skills you learn in humanities classes can be applied to real-world careers.

 Humanities vs. Liberal Arts